edgelesssys/constellation/docs/docs/workflows/config.md

 This command creates IAM configuration in the GCP project `yourproject-12345` on the GCP zone `europe-west2-a` creating a new service account `constell-test`.

-Note that only regions offering CVMs of the `N2D` series are supported.
+Note that only regions offering CVMs of the `C2D` or `N2D` series are supported.
 You can find a [list of all regions in Google's documentation](https://cloud.google.com/compute/docs/regions-zones#available), which you can filter by machine type `N2D`.

 Paste the output into the corresponding fields of the `constellation-conf.yaml` file.